fastify/fastify-awilix/README.md

 })
 ```

+Note that there is no strict requirement to use classes, it is also possible to register primitive values, using either `asFunction()`, or `asValue()`.
+Check [awilix documentation](https://github.com/jeffijoe/awilix) for more details.

-Then you can resolve modules from app-scoped `diContainer` and request-scoped `diScope`.
+After all the modules are registered, they can be resolved with their dependencies injected from app-scoped `diContainer` and request-scoped `diScope`.
 Note that `diScope` allows resolving all modules from the parent `diContainer` scope:

 ```js
 app.post('/', async (req, res) => {